josh-moore-cohesity/scripts/Python/Alerts/Notifications/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-`update-alert-notification-rules.py` adds and/or removes email delivery targets, and/or renames a rule, on one or more alert notification rules, across one or more clusters (or all clusters reachable through Helios/MCM).
+`update-alert-notification-rules.py` adds and/or removes email delivery targets, renames a rule, and/or expands a rule to cover every alert type, on one or more alert notification rules, across one or more clusters (or all clusters reachable through Helios/MCM).
 Rules can be updated by name (`-rulename`, repeatable) or, if omitted, every rule on the cluster is updated.

 ## Requirements